WuBingzheng/pajamax/pajamax/README.md

   line up in a pipeline here.

 - gRPC utilizes HTTP/2, which supports multiplexing.
-This means that even though each client can make multiple concurrent requests, only a single connection to the server is established.
+This means that even though each client can make multiple concurrent requests, only one single connection to the server is established.
 For internal services served behind a fixed number of gateway machines, the number of connections they handle remains limited and relatively small.